CosmWasm/docs-deprecated/docs/02-getting-started/02-installation.md

 cd wasmd
 # If you are updating wasmd, first update your local repository by fetching the remote tags available
 git fetch --tags
-# replace the v0.27.0 with the most stable version on https://github.com/CosmWasm/wasmd/releases
+# replace the v0.27.0 with the most stable version on https://github.com/CosmWasm/wasmd/tags (or look at `git tag`)
 git checkout v0.27.0
 make install